Reliability of Wikipedia

 Instances of non-neutral or conflict-of-interest editing and the use of Wikipedia for "revenge editing" has attracted attention to false, biased, or defamatory content in articles, especially biographies of living people.
 Articles on less technical subjects, such as the social sciences, humanities, and culture, have been known to deal with misinformation cycles, cognitive biases, coverage discrepancies, and editor disputes.
 The online encyclopedia does not guarantee the validity of its information.
-It is seen as a valuable "starting point" for researchers when they pass over content to examine the listed references, citations, and sources.
+Nevertheless, it is regarded as a valuable "starting point" for researchers seeking to examine the listed references, citations, and sources.
 Academics suggest reviewing reliable sources when assessing the quality of articles.

 Its coverage of medical and scientific articles such as pathology, toxicology, oncology, pharmaceuticals, and psychiatry were compared to professional and peer-reviewed sources in a 2005 Nature study.
 A year later Encyclopædia Britannica disputed the Nature study, whose authors, in turn, replied with a further rebuttal.
 Concerns regarding readability and the overuse of technical language were raised in studies published by the American Society of Clinical Oncology (2011), Psychological Medicine (2012), and European Journal of Gastroenterology and Hepatology (2014).
 The Simple English Wikipedia serves as a simplified version of articles to make complex articles more accessible to the layperson on a given topic in Basic English.
 Wikipedia's popularity, mass readership, and free accessibility has led the encyclopedia to command a substantial second-hand cognitive authority across the world.
 (Note: Its reliability has received wide-spread media coverage and is frequently featured in popular culture.)